 How long does a batch last?

 Batches run over a period of five months.
 Month one concentrates on validating your business idea and verifying the technical feasibility of your proposed solution.
-Then, over the next four months, you have the chance to participate in tailored training and coaching sessions, and participants undergo preparation for the final pitches.
+Then, over the next four months, we will run tailored bootcamps and deep dives to help you further develop your idea.
 Participants will also be able to take advantage of an array of mentorship opportunities, both internal and external, to support and challenge them on their journey.

 Does my idea belong to Bosch afterwards?

 Bosch has no desire to “steal” ideas from you or use them purely for its own advantage.
 The incubator program is designed to put you in contact with the people you need to take your idea forward together.
 It remains entirely up to you how closely you want to work with Bosch.

 How do I know if I am eligible to take part in the program or if my start-up is already too advanced?